Hostile Terrain 94

 The Participatory Exhibit:

-- Volunteers will fill out the toe tags using data provided by our hosts.
-This process helps participants bear witness to the humanitarian crisis at our southern border.
+- Volunteers filled out the toe tags using data provided by our hosts.
+This process helped participants bear witness to the humanitarian crisis at our southern border.

-- The workshop aims to foster emotional connections, memorialize lost lives, and encourage participation in the broader migration conversation.
+- The workshop aimed to foster emotional connections, memorialize lost lives, and encourage participation in the broader migration conversation.

-- Resources and dialogue will be offered to support participants through the emotionally challenging work.
+- Resources and dialogue have been offered to support participants through the emotionally challenging work.
 Please see below for resources.

 Should the content of these workshops be at all triggering to any participant, we would like you to know there is support available on campus within the Center for Health & Wellness.